2026 FIFA World Cup qualification (OFC)

 The Oceanian section of the 2026 FIFA World Cup qualification process took place from 6 September 2024 to 24 March 2025.
-The 2026 tournament was the 16th edition of Oceanian qualifiers and marked the first time OFC had a direct qualification slot into the FIFA World Cup.
+The 2026 tournament was the 16th edition of Oceanian qualifiers and marked the first time Oceania Football Confederation (OFC) had a direct qualification slot into the FIFA World Cup.

-On 24 March 2025, the Oceanian confederation qualification ended with New Zealand directly qualifying to the 2026 FIFA World Cup and New Caledonia qualifying for the inter-continental play-offs.
+On 24 March 2025, the Oceanian confederation qualification ended with New Zealand qualifying directly to the 2026 FIFA World Cup, and New Caledonia qualifying for the inter-continental play-offs.

 Format

 The qualification structure was as follows: